drbarq/lost-and-found-backEnd-api/README.md

 I wrote the backend using Ruby on Rails and hosted on Heroku.
 The backend provides an API endpoint for the frontend to communicate and render user data.
 Using custom routes the program is able to dynamically generate static url endpoints for each individual item.

-Integrating Twillio SMS services within the backend provides the ability to dynamically generate and send messages ondemand through the lost item portal.
+Integrating Twilio SMS services within the backend provides the ability to dynamically generate and send messages ondemand through the lost item portal.

 ## Lost and Found - Data Model: Plymorphic Relationships